 The research in Yale Immunobiology focuses on the molecular, cellular and genetic underpinnings of immune system function and development, on host-pathogen interactions, and on the development of new treatments for human disease, particularly those related to immune dysfunction;(see Section of Human and Translational Immunology).
 For specific areas of interest see the listing of Faculty Research Interests.

-Students enter the program through the Biological and Biomedical Sciences (BBS) Program of Yale Graduate School.
+Students enter the program through the Biological and Biomedical Sciences (BBS) Program of Yale Graduate School of Arts and Sciences.
 Once admitted, one of the seven BBS Tracks will be your home department.
 During the first year, the Track you entered will oversee your educational plan.
 During this year, students take courses, do three research rotations, and become familiar with the wide variety of research opportunities available in the biological sciences at Yale.
 By the end of the first year, you will select a laboratory to enter for your thesis research.
 This will be based on your experience with one of your rotations which will allow you plenty of opportunity to make a thoughtful and informed decision.

 The First Year